krkeegan/home-assistant-addons/syncthing/README.md

 # Notes for Home Assistant
 - The config files are stored in /config/syncthing so that they can be manually edited or viewed if you so choose using Visual Studio or other addon in Home Assistant.
-- The Syncthing front end can only be accessed through ingress using the supervisor page for authenticated Home Assistant users.
+- By default, the Syncthing front end can only be accessed through ingress using the supervisor page for authenticated Home Assistant users.
 This is proxied through nginx inside the addon.
-The Syncthing frontend is not accessible through any other means.
+However, if you desire, you can set a port for the GUI access on the Add-On configuration page.
+This will enable access to the GUI and the Rest API for use with the syncthing integration.
 - The addon is NOT prebuilt.
 It is generated on your Home Assistant instance, so slower machines such as Raspberry Pis may take a few minutes to build the addon when first installed.
-- You can set a username and password in Syncthing.
+- You can and should set a username and password in Syncthing, particularly if you enable direct access to the GUI by setting a GUI port as described above.
 It will cause the browser authentication box to pop up requesting a username and password.
-I have a password set in syncthing for extra security.
-But Home Assistant is already providing security to the frontend.
+If the GUI port is not defined, then the only access to it is through Home Assistant, with Home Assistant providing security to the frontend.
 You decide how much security you would like.

 # Known Issues
 - When the Syncthing frontend is first accessed after any reboot you will see a yellow notice stating: "Syncthing should not run as a privileged or system user."
 I am aware of this.